jingkaihe/kodelet-action/README.md

 ## Features

-* **Automated Issue Resolution** Kodelet analyzes your GitHub issues and automatically generates comprehensive solutions, creating pull requests with clean, production-ready code based on your specifications.
+* **Automated Issue Resolution** Kodelet analyses your GitHub issues and automatically generates comprehensive solutions, creating pull requests with clean, production-ready code based on your specifications.
 It handles complex coding tasks without manual intervention, letting you focus on higher-level architectural decisions while it manages the implementation details.
 * **Intelligent Continuous Improvement** Kodelet doesn't just write code once and disappear.
 It iteratively improves pull requests based on your feedback and code review comments, adapting to your coding standards and project requirements.
 * **Parallel Task Management** Scale your development capacity by delegating multiple coding tasks simultaneously.
-You can assign as many issues as needed to Kodelet, and it will work on them in parallel, maximizing your development velocity without requiring you to manage the workload distribution.
+You can assign as many issues as needed to Kodelet, and it will work on them in parallel, maximising your development velocity without requiring you to manage the workload distribution.
+* **Integrate into your workflow** Simply mention `@kodelet` in any GitHub issue or pull request to engage your AI coding assistant.
+Kodelet will spring into github action, analysing your requirements and delivering high-quality solutions tailored to your project.

 ## Quick Start